russelljkennedy/costanza-ipsum/README.md

 I put together this random ipsum generator for fun, and to help build example sites filled with Costanza-isms.

-It's built using jQuery, which is probably a bit boring, but does pretty much everything I need it to.
+It's built using jQuery, which is probably a bit boring, but does more or less everything I need it to.

 Anyhow, I hope you find myriad uses for George's pearls of wisdom.